increddibelly/RGBloodsugar/README.md

 *usage:*

-build the project, stick the binaries in a folder.
+build the project, stick the binaries in a folder. copy the LogitechLedEnginesWrapper.dll file into that same folder.
 Run the executable from the command prompt and pass the Nightscout url as the command line parameter. e.g. LogitechLedScout.exe http://www.github.com the example will fail, since it's not a Nightscout site, but I'm sure you'll get the general idea.

-It's even easier to set this up by creating a shortcut to the executable and adding the url to the command line field in the shortcut.
+It's even more convenient to create a shortcut to the executable and add the url to the command line parameters field in the shortcut.

 *effects:*